 Buying Burial Insurance For Your Parents

-The process for buying burial insurance for your parents varies from company to company.
+The process of buying burial insurance for your parents varies from company to company.
 Firstly, your parents would have to sign their consent on an application and/or acknowledge consent via a phone interview.
 Your parents would have to acknowledge their consent since you would probably be the policy beneficiary.

 As the adult child, you would also have to explain your insurable interest.
 In other words, you would have to prove that the death of your parent would cause incredible financial stress upon you.
 For example, you would have to pay for their funeral or pay for their outstanding bills.
 You will also have to clarify whether you or your parents will be paying the premium.